← Back to Search

 At this time, staff are unable to check or receive phone messages left at the visitor center.
 All calls to the park are being routed to Tuzigoot National Monument.
 You can also reach the park at moca_tuzi_info@nps.gov if you need to contact the park.

-Restrooms Intermittently Closed at Montezuma Castle Information
+Restrooms Intermittently Closed at Montezuma Castle for Plumbing Repairs Information

 Due to extensive plumbing repairs, the restrooms at Montezuma Castle will be closed intermittently for repairs at various times.
 When closed, portable toilets are available on site.
 Please plan accordingly.